awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/docs/SDP_BUFFER_SIZE.md

 │  m=audio 9 UDP/TLS/RTP/SAVPF 111 ...                                      │
 │  ...                                                                      │
 │                                                                           │
-│  Size: KVS_SDP_BUFFER_SIZE (default 25000 bytes)                          │
+│  Size: KVS_SIGNALING_MESSAGE_LEN (default 25000 bytes)                    │
 │  This is the ONE value you configure.
 Everything else derives from it.    │ └───────────────────────────────────────────────────────────────────────────┘
 ```

 ### Step 1: WebSocket receive buffer (`LWS_MESSAGE_BUFFER_SIZE`)

 The first buffer that incoming data hits.
 It accumulates WebSocket frame fragments from the signaling service into a single contiguous message.
-The content at this stage is the **full JSON envelope** from the service — including `messageType`, `senderClientId`, and the base64-encoded `messagePayload` field.
+The content at this stage is the **full JSON envelope** from the service - including `messageType`, `senderClientId`, and the base64-encoded `messagePayload` field.

 If the incoming frame exceeds this buffer, the SDK rejects it with `STATUS_SIGNALING_RECEIVED_MESSAGE_LARGER_THAN_MAX_DATA_LEN` and logs the size mismatch.

 ### Step 2: Signaling message buffer (`MAX_SIGNALING_MESSAGE_LEN`)

 After the JSON envelope is parsed, the `messagePayload` field is extracted into `SignalingMessage.payload[]`.
-At this stage the content is **still base64-encoded** — it's the raw `messagePayload` string from the signaling service JSON.
+At this stage the content is **still base64-encoded** - it's the raw `messagePayload` string from the signaling service JSON.

 The size is derived as `(MAX_SESSION_DESCRIPTION_INIT_SDP_LEN * 4/3) + 1024`.
 The `4/3` factor accounts for base64 encoding expansion (3 raw bytes become 4 base64 characters).
 The `1024` accounts for the inner JSON keys (`{"type":"offer","sdp":"..."}`) that wrap the SDP inside the payload.